 Myth 9: Havana is unsafe

-Truth: Online photos show Havana's crumbling buildings, dusty streets, stray animals, and threadbare panhandlers - can put travelers on high alert when it comes to safety in Cuba.
-Surprisingly we have found that theft & other crimes are incredibly rare in Havana.
+Truth: Online photos show Havana's crumbling buildings, dusty streets, stray animals, and threadbare panhandlers, can put travelers on high alert when it comes to safety in Cuba.
+Surprisingly we have found that theft and other crimes are incredibly rare in Havana.
 Old Havana is usually crowded at all hours and full of tourists milling about together and warmly talking to each other and locals.
 That said, Havana is still an urban center, so be smart about your belongings.
 Leave the jewelry at home, keep your wallet tucked away (or use a money belt), and hold your bag in front of your body.
-At Acanela - we make sure to prep you well before your upcoming trips - so no worries!

 Myth 10: Avoid the water at all costs